Italy · tool

 Destination-specific tips

-- •Be aware of 'coperto' (cover charge) on restaurant bills, which is standard in Italy.
+- •Be aware of 'coperto' (cover charge) at restaurants, which is standard and not a tip.

 Plan the rest of your Verona trip